SpartanJ/eepp/README.md

 **Author comment:**
 ------------------------
-The library has been being developed for several years, it suffered many changes since its beginnings, i make any change that i find necessary to improve it.
+The library has been being developed for several years, it suffered many changes since its beginnings, I'm making any changes that I find necessary to improve it, so the API still not totally stable (but close to be).
 It's being used in several applications oriented to publicity campaigns mostly developed for Android devices and Windows PCs.
 I personally never had the time to use it to develop a real game with the library ( several frustrated projects ).
 The current project focus is on the UI module.
-And i'll continue to work mostly on this, the plan is to provide an alternative UI toolkit fully hardware accelerated similar to the Android toolkit but simpler and also oriented to desktop apps.
+And I'll continue working putting my focus on this.
+The plan is to provide an alternative UI toolkit fully hardware accelerated similar to the Android toolkit but simpler ( as in easy to use ) and also oriented to desktop apps.

-Audio and Network modules are almost exactly the same that the ones in SFML2 with some minor differences ( for example Network module supports SSL/TLS ).
-I like to use what's well done and fit my needs, but since i have my personal views on how to implement some things i prefer to take the code, to have full control over it.
+Audio and Network modules were based the modules in SFML with several important differences mentioned above.
+I like to use what's well done and fit my needs, but since I have my personal views on how to implement some things I prefer to take the code, to have full control over it.
 Also many ideas were/are taken from other projects.
-Some i can think about: *cocos2d-x*, *raylib*, *Android SDK*, *libgdx*, *Godot*, *XNA*, *LÖVE*, and many other projects.
+Some I can think about: *cocos2d-x*, *raylib*, *Android SDK*, *libgdx*, *Godot*, *XNA*, *LÖVE*, and many other projects.

-If all this sounds interesting to you for some crazy reason, contact me and let me know if i can help you to get into the library, and may be, contribute to it in the future.
+If all this sounds interesting to you for some crazy reason, contact me and let me know if I can help you to get into the library, and may be, contribute to it in the future.
 This project needs *contributors* more than anything else.

-The current state of the library/engine is decent.
-In terms of features should be in a similar position than the most used 2d game engines out there.
+The current state of the library is decent.
+In terms of features should be in a similar position than the most used 2D game engines out there.
 But lacks of course of the support+community that you can get from *Godot* or *cocos2d-x* to mention a couple.
-The idea of this library is to focus on a better general approach to develop heavily UI based apps/games than the other options, with cleaner code and implementation.
+The main idea of this library is to focus on a better general approach to develop heavily UI based apps/games than the other options, with cleaner code and implementation.

 **_Plans/ideas for the future:_**

-Improve documentation ( Scene, UI, Physics and Maps modules are undocumented ).
+Keep improving the UI system, adding new widgets and improving the CSS support, also simplify and improve the widgets skinning/theming.
+Improve/create documentation for the UI module.
 Add more examples and also some tools.
-There's planned some kind of style-sheet support similar to QSS or CSS ( this would be *great* but seems a lot of work needs to be done ).
-Support 2D skeletal animations ( probably Spine2D, shouldn't be much work to implement ).
-Scripting support ( first i would like to stabilize the library, but i'm getting there ).
+Add Scripting support ( first i would like to stabilize the library, but i'm getting there ).
-Rebuild the map editor with undo/redo support ( or deprecate it in favor of TMX, but it's limited ).
+Add 2D skeletal animations support ( probably Spine2D, shouldn't be much work to implement ).
+Probably deprecate the Maps module, since i will focus my efforts on the UI system.

 **Acknowledgements**
 -----------------------------